junxit/us-congress-bills-114/bill.md

 ## § 13.
 Transfer of funds

 Section 13 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3412) is amended to read as follows:
+3412), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 13.
 Transfer of funds
 >